0x80/mono-ts/README.md

 from the internal packages by linking directly to the Typescript source files from each package's manifest.

-There are a few advantages to this approach:
+There are some advantages to this approach:

-- Code and types changes can be picked up directly, removing the need for a watch task.
+- Code and types changes can be picked up directly, removing the need for a watch task in development mode.
-- Having no build step reduces overall configuration and complexity where you might otherwise use a bundler.
+- Removing the build step reduces overall complexity where you might otherwise use a bundler with configuration.
-- IDE go-to-type-definition function (the thing you want to happen when you cmd-click on a type or function in your code), works out of the box, without the need for Typescript project references or generating `d.ts.map` files.
+- IDE go-to-definition, in which cmd-clicking on a reference takes you to the source location instead of the typed exports, works without the need for Typescript project references or generating `d.ts.map` files.

-There are also a few disadvantages to this approach:
+But, as always, there are also some disadvantages you should be aware of:

 - You can not publish the shared packages to NPM, as you do not expose them as Javascript.
 - If you use path aliases like `~/`, you will need to make sure every package has its own unique aliases.
-I chose to not aliases anymore for my shared packages, because those packages typically do not have a deeply nested folder structures anyway.
+You might not need aliases, because shared packages typically do not have a deeply nested folder structure anyway.
 - Since all source code gets compiled by the consuming application, build times can start to suffer when the codebase grows.
 See [caveats](https://turbo.build/blog/you-might-not-need-typescript-project-references#caveats) for more info.
-- Since the consuming application is treating the package as a regular source file, you can not make your package an ESM module if your consuming context is not configured to use ESM.
+- Since the consuming application is treating the package as a regular source code, you can not make your package an ESM module if your consuming context is not configured to use ESM.
+This demo shows how to use ESM for all packages including the Next.js app.

-This monorepo example uses the internal packages setup for `@mono/common` and a traditional bundling approach for `@mono/backend`.
+Purely for demonstration purposes, mono-ts uses the internal packages approach for `@mono/common` and a traditional bundling approach for `@mono/backend`.
 Both are compatible with `isolate-package` for deploying to Firebase.

 ## Deploying to Firebase